tableau/connector-plugin-sdk/docs/tdvt.md

 [ConnectionTests]
 # An auto-generated section that is used to run tests to verify TDVT can connect to the Staples & cast_calcs tables.
-# The Connection Tests and any other tests with the attribute `SmokeTest = True` are run before the other tests run,
+# The Connection Tests, and any other tests with the attribute `SmokeTest = True`, are run before the other tests.
-# and can be run by themselves using the --verify flag (e.g. tdvt --run postgres --verify).
+# They can be run by themselves using the --verify flag (e.g. tdvt --run postgres --verify).
 CastCalcsTestEnabled = True
 StaplesTestEnabled = True